Boro23-wq/-10days10projects/README.md

-#10days10projects takes my drive for coding to a whole new level where I build 10 projects for 10 days.
+ Projects are a great way to show affection for coding.
+I build projects cos I love building one!